 My girlfriend Paula down in Arizona is married to a pilot which means she travels frequently.
 She uses CARES for her son every time they fly – believe it or not she saw it in the Skymall catalog and ordered it.
 Now she’s a walking advertisement.
 When she uses it, even the flight attendants feel inspired to purchase one for the kids in their lives.

-Parents, don’t feel you have to keep your baby or toddler strapped into a CRS the entire flight.
+Parents, don’t feel you have to keep your baby or toddler strapped into a CRS, or this airplane child harness, the entire flight.
 However, I do urge parents to use a CRS or CARES Child Aviation Restraint System during critical flight moments, namely taxiing, take-off, landing and during turbulence.
 These are the most likely times for aircraft accidents and injuries.
 Please take responsibility and keep you children as safe as you can – after all, that’s our job as parents.